VibeNoobNotFound/Aether/docs/PLUGINS.md

 ```

 ### 2. Add Reference to SDK
 You need to reference the `Aether.PluginSDK`.
-If you are building inside the main repo, reference the project directly.
-If you are external, you would reference the `Aether.PluginSDK.dll`.

 ```xml
 <ItemGroup>